Uvacoder/startpage-simple-easun/README.md

 #### Getting an OpenWeatherMap API Key
 1. Go to [OpenWeatherMap](https://home.openweathermap.org/users/sign_up) and sign up.
 2. Check your inbox for an email from OpenWeatherMap to verify your email address, and verify it.
-3. Go to [OpenWeatherMap](https://home.openweathermap.org/api_keys).
+3. Go to [the OpenWeatherMap API page](https://home.openweathermap.org/api_keys).
 There should be an API key already generated for you.
 If not, generate one.
 The API key name does not matter.
 4. You should now have an API key!
-It will take a few hours for it to be active, please do not panic if the weather is stuck on `loading...` unless it has been a day or two.
+It will take a few hours for it to be active, please do not panic if the weather does not show up unless it has been many hours.

 #### Changing the search engine
 By default, the search engine is DuckDuckGo.
 You can change it to another search engine of choice by replacing the link in the `<form>` tag with another below.